variousauthors/the-valley/NEXTSTEPS.md

      - [x] use the new tile attributes
    - [x] defined a helper getCurrentMapTilesetAttributed near getCurrentMapTileset just by like adding 16 to the address :D
-   - [ ] could also use this as a chance to experiment with color, have a getCurrentMapTilesetPalettes and assign each tile a per map palette in CGB mode
+   - [x] could also use this as a chance to experiment with color, have a getCurrentMapTilesetPalettes and assign each tile a per map palette in CGB mode

- - [ ] encounter rates by terrain type give the world texture
+     - [x] this was fun!
+I noticed that since we only use BG tiles 0 - 127 we always have two bits free in out tile indices.
+Using those two tiles to store a palette number from the metatile attributes lets us easily re-use the buffer draw code without having to allocate an entire second buffer (buffer is huge)
+       - I've left the code in there because it isn't hurting us in DMG mode but just commented out the "drawAttributes" call.
+Later we can use hardware detection to skip it or bail out on DMG
+       - I did not augment the scrolling code since that would require a change to the draw templates and also the proof of concept for GBC did not require scrolling.

  - [ ] a boat
    - [ ] make it a sprite with a world position
    - [ ] walking on the boat heals you